Skip to main content

 Hormonal balance is central to well-being, and regulatory approval processes ensure the safety and effectiveness of interventions.

-The journey of a from scientific discovery to patient access is a meticulous progression, designed to protect public health.
+The journey of a hormonal therapy from scientific discovery to patient access is a meticulous progression, designed to protect public health.
 This journey involves extensive preclinical research, where scientists investigate a compound’s biological effects and potential toxicity in laboratory settings and animal models.

 This initial stage provides foundational data, determining whether a substance is safe enough to proceed to human trials.
 Following successful preclinical evaluations, an application is submitted to a regulatory authority, seeking permission to begin clinical investigation in human subjects.
 This application details the compound’s composition, manufacturing processes, and the proposed plan for human studies.